 Examination results are available approximately eight to nine weeks after the examination date.
-After exam results are received from the CAS Syllabus & Examination Committee at the CAS Office, candidates will be notified by email that their exam results have been uploaded to their profile.
-Candidates can access their exam results by logging into their My Exams page within their profile on the CAS website.
+After exam results are received from the CAS Syllabus & Examination Committee at the CAS Office, candidates will be notified by e-mail that their exam results have been uploaded to their profile.
+Candidates can only access their exam results by logging into their My Exams page within their profile on the CAS website.
 Candidates will be apprised of their scores - 0 to 5 for those who did not pass the exam and 6 to 10 for those who passed the exam.
+Exam results are no longer mailed to candidates.